Measuring the Unmeasurable: Ranking One’s Favorite Music, Part 5 (My 100 Favorite Tracks)

 The point is – do not take TS values too literally.
 They are first-order estimations of a subjective – and, thus, highly resistant to objective measurement – value: how I rank nearly 9,600 tracks.

-With the caveats listed above, Table 1 below lists my 100 favorite tracks as of May 2024.
+With the caveats listed above, Table 1 below lists my 100 favorite tracks as of May 2024 [Eds. note: updated in May 2026].
 Italics indicate title of a film or television program.
 Year of release is for original studio source.

 #TitleArtistYearTrack Score